threewebcode/W3/blockchain/ethereum/client/lighthouse.md

   * parent root
   * state root
   * body root

 The header block tell us when and who proposes this block and its data relationship internally and externally.
 It has several methods to support its operations.
+The header can be derived from the block.
+The block has the block body.
+The block body is a big data structure with many fields.

+The data structure of the blob sidecar:
+  * blob index
+  * blob data
+  * kzg commitment
+  * kzg proof
+  * signed block header
+  * commitment inclusion proof

+The beacon state is a general term and has several fields which are used to cover the necessary data in the network.

+The composition of beacon state data structure:
+  * genesis time
+  * genesis validator root
+  * slot number
+  * fork data
+  * block header
+  * block roots
+  * state roots
+  * historical roots
+  * eth1 data
+  * eth1 data votes
+  * validators
+  * balances
+  * random mixes
+  * slashings
+  * previous epoch attestations
+  * current epoch attestations
+  * previous epoch participation
+  * current epoch participation
+  * justification bits
+  * previous justified checkpoint
+  * current justified checkpoint
+  * finalized checkpoint
+  * inactivity scores
+  * current sync committees
+  * next sync committees
+  * latest execution payload header
+  * next withdrawal

+The method set is added to allow the operations on the member fields.
+The block, payload and state are data objects which need to be stored into persistent storage.